Dele Aiyenugba

-Bamidele Mathew Aiyenugba (born 20 November 1983 in Jos, Nigeria) is a Nigerian former professional footballer who played as a goalkeeper.
+Bamidele Mathew Aiyenugba (born 20 November 1983) is a Nigerian former professional footballer who played as a goalkeeper.
 His name, Bamidele, means "Follow me home" in Yoruba language.

 After 13 seasons in Israel with four teams, Aiyenugba returned to Nigeria ahead of the 2020–21 season to play for Kwara United.

+Career

+Aiyenugba joined Israeli club Bnei Yehuda in 2007, going on to spend nine years at the club and making 294 appearances.

+He moved to Hapoel Ashkelon in 2016, with whom he was relegated.

+He signed for Hapoel Iksal in July 2018.

 Personal life

+Aiyenugba was born in Jos, Nigeria.

 His son, Daniel Aiyenugba, is also a goalkeeper.
 The two played against each other when Kwara United played against Beyond Limits in the semi-finals of the Value Jet Cup in Ikenne, in August 2023.